joee9/spotifystats/README.md

         - `username` (str): the user's login username, usually an email address
         - `client_id` (str): the user's client ID; get from step 1.
         - `client_secret` (str): the user's secret key; get from step 1.
+        - `todays_playlist_id` (str): the ID of a user created playlist that will update with the user's top daily songs.
     - email specific:
         - `sender` (str): the email address from which emails will be sent.
 I created a special, separate gmail account for this purpose. *Note*: you may need to turn off some security settings for the google account in order for it to allow this code to send emails
         - `password` (str): the password for the above email account